Knitter/seeddms-alt/README.md

   your browser at http://hostname/seeddms/install

-NOTE: UPDATING FROM A PREVIOUS VERSION OR LETODMS
+NOTE: UPDATING FROM A PREVIOUS VERSION OR SEEDDMS

-As SeedDMS is a smooth continuation of LetoDMS there is no difference in updating from LetoDMS or SeedDMS
+As SeedDMS is a smooth continuation of SeedDMS there is no difference in updating from SeedDMS or SeedDMS

 - make a backup archive of your installation folder
 - make a backup archive of your data folder